christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 In reality, editing raw brutal truths can be kinder and counterintuitively foster stronger relationships.

+*Note from Christian: I interpret this to mean "brutal honesty is brutal"*

 ## 13. Explaining One's Madness

 People are complicated and don't make sense, so you should expect a strong relationship to be coupled with a lot of explaining.
 Strangeness from a life of traumas, excitements, fears, influences, opportunities, misfortunes, talents, and weaknesses isn't something to hide or suppress, but to be laid out and explained.